173TECH/sayn/docs/tasks/python.md

 !!! tip
     You can use `self.default_db` to easily perform some operations on the default database such as reading or loading data.
 See the methods available on the [Database](../api/database.md) API.

     We all love `pandas`!
-If you want to load a pandas dataframe you can use one of those options:
+If you want to load a pandas dataframe you can use one of these options:

     * with the `pandas.DataFrame.to_sql` method: `df.to_sql(self.default_db.engine, 'table')`.
     * with the `self.default_db.load_data` method: `self.default_db.load_data('table', df.to_dict('records'))`.